Jesus' Parables for Disciples

 - Weaker.
 Peter describes a wife here in terms that aren't politically correct.
 He calls woman the weaker vessel.
 I'm sure he is speaking of physical weakness, perhaps vulnerability to attack, or shorter lifespan.
 At any rate, this weaker condition is to be the occasion of respect, not bullying.

 - Equal.
 Instead of being taken advantage of or looked down on, women are to be respected as equal to men in terms of their standing before God and promises for the future.
-"Joint heirs" (RSV), "heirs with you" (NIV), and "heirs together" (KJV) translate the Greek compound adjective, sungklēronomos, "inheriting together with," mostly as a substantive, "co-heir."
+"Joint heirs" (RSV), "heirs with you" (NIV), "heirs together" (KJV) translate the Greek compound adjective, syngklēronomos, "inheriting together with," mostly as a substantive, "co-heir."
 This may have been a radical thought in Peter's day, but he learned this kind of respect at the feet of Jesus, who treated women with a great deal of respect and honor.

 Q4.
-(3:7) Why should a husband relate to his wife with knowledge and
+(3:7) Why should a husband relate to his wife with

-is domination of another person contrary to God's nature?
+this do?
+How is domination of another person contrary to God's nature?

 Finally, Peter reminds husbands that they are accountable to God.
 God will judge them if they misbehave.